DChandlerP/ModCatDecoder/README.md

 Please help us update it and modernize the code.
 Below are some suggestions on what I'm hoping we can improve:

 ## Adding/Updating Entries for MODCAT codes
 That's really the reason why this project was formed.
+The MODCAT_data.js file contains all the model codes.

 ## UX/UI
 Right now it's a pretty basic HTML page.
+I'm sure we could make it look nicer.
+Help!

 ## Making the code easier to read and maintain.
-In some ways easier to read and maintain is subjective.
-I really like AirBnB's standards.
+I suggest following AirBnB's standards: https://github.com/airbnb/javascript

 ## Add Tests
 Jest or Cypress would be my preferred tools but if someone else writes them before I get to I'll learn whatever testing library or tool you use